renatowow14/one-drive-uploader/README.md

-## There are two major parts to this tutorial:
+## There are four major parts to this tutorial:

 1. Create, set up and configure the API on Azure Portal
 2. Download and install Rclone on your operating system